skashfaazim/DS_Team_1_Project/README.md

 ## Understanding the Raw Data
 Bike-sharing rental process is highly correlated to the environmental and seasonal settings.
-For instance, weather conditions, precipitation, day of week, season, hour of the day, etc. can affect the rental behaviors.
+For instance, weather conditions, precipitation, day of week, season, hour of the day, etc. can affect the rental behaviours.
 The core data set is related to the two-year historical log corresponding to years 2011 and 2012 from Capital Bikeshare system, Washington D.C., USA.
-The original raw data was aggregated on two hourly and daily basis and then extracted and added the corresponding weather and seasonal information.
+The original raw data was aggregated on by hour and day and then extracted and added the corresponding weather and seasonal information.
 Weather information are extracted from http://www.freemeteo.com.

 ### Schema